TheLeanAcademic/tweelytics/README.md

   * For educational purposes, then research purposes.
   * Excessively quaint (pretty) in code, documentation, and visualisations.
   * Built *with* tweepy and other packages, not in competition.
+  * Focused on only the most useful analytical tools, nothing more.

 ## Alternatives